LuizClaudioSantos/scala-notes/readme.md

 ## Types

-Primitves are objects, so you call methods from primitives
+There are no primive types, all primitives are object, so you call methods from primitives.

 ```
   (4).toString()
   4.5.toString()